 The difference between 'high resolution audio' and 'lossless audio'

 Although it provides better sound quality, lossless audio is confusingly different from high-resolution audio.
 Interestingly, 'lossless' audio typically has a lower bitrate and sample rate than high-resolution audio, sitting at 16-bit/44.1 kHz.
-'Hi res' audio is typically commercially available to stream or download at 24-bit/48 kHz or 96 kHz.
-You would think that a higher bitrate and sample rate would mean better quality: a higher bitrate facilitates a wider dynamic range, and a higher sample rate means greater bandwidth, which provides a more detailed sound quality.
+'Hi, res' audio generally is commercially available to stream or download at 24-bit/48 kHz or 96 kHz.
+A higher bitrate and sample rate would mean better quality: a higher bitrate facilitates a wider dynamic range, and a higher sample rate means greater bandwidth, which provides a more detailed sound quality.

 A Future of Spotify Hi-Fi

-By paying for a more expensive Spotify premium tier, listeners will be able to access more extensive audio files that preserve the original sound quality of a song.
+By paying for a more expensive Spotify premium tier, listeners can access more extensive audio files that preserve the original sound quality of a song.
 In an age in which analog is back, with a resurgence in vinyl and CD sales, we can see how this feature for the Spotify app is a profitable investment.
-In paying for Spotify Hi-Fi, listeners can trade smaller audio files for bigger lossless audio formats, which will enhance music to a professional audio standard and preserve CD quality.
-Since Bloomberg News has reported that this feature will be available 'later this year', music lovers wait in anticipation for this new feature.
+When paying for Spotify Hi-Fi, listeners can trade smaller audio files for more prominent lossless audio formats, which will enhance the quality of the music to a professional standard and preserve CD quality.
+Since Bloomberg News has reported that this feature will be available 'later this year,' music lovers are anticipating this new feature.

 Tags: user's base plan, music familiar with the plan, person familiar, Spotify to raise premium subscription fee for hi fi audio access,